panosl/django-currencies/README.rst

     ./manage.py currencies --import=USD --import=EUR
     ./manage.py currencies -i SHOP_CURRENCIES

+The command automatically looks for variables CURRENCIES or SHOP_CURRENCIES in settings if ``-i`` is not specified.
 For more information on the additional switches ``--force`` and ``--verbosity`` try ``./manage.py help currencies``.